? = ?

 Reuben Beck was born on the 25th November 1854 in the Cookham Union workhouse, Berkshire, and baptised on the 15th April 1855 at Burnham, Buckinghamshire.1

 He remained in the workhouse 29 days after his birth, and it is clear that by 1860 he had returned to the workhouse; he is described there as illegitimate, a labourer's child, Church (of England).
 He was living there at the time of the 1861 census, which described him as a scholar, and a pauper.
 He lived permanently in the workhouse till 1867, for almost all this time separated from his family, until his mother returned to the workhouse in his final year there, to die.2

-On the 2nd October 1871, apparently falsifying his birth date, he enlisted in the Royal Marines.
-He was described as a labourer, Church of England, 5'5¾", fresh complexion, brown hair, hazel eyes, with no marks, wounds or scars.3
+On the 2nd October 1871, apparently falsifying his birth date, he enlisted in the Royal Marines, at Burnham.
+He was described as a labourer, Church of England, 5 ft 5¾ in, fresh complexion, brown hair, hazel eyes, with no marks, wounds or scars.3

 Until June 1875 he was a private, based at Chatham.
 From December 1873 to July 1874 he served on board the ships Malabar, Hibernia, and Swiftsure.
 The latter two ships were stationed in the Mediterranean, the Hibernia—flagship of the Admiral Superintendent of the Dockyard—being specifically stationed at Malta.
 During this period his character was described as V. Good.4

 In 1875 he obtained a 2nd class school certificate, and was promoted to corporal, which he remained until February 1879, based at Chatham, his character now Excellent.5